Isle-of-Wight-TSSC/IOWTSSC/dev/26cw/programme/programme.md

 ![time table](/dev/26cw/programme/timetable.md)

-We hope you all have a fantastic weekend, but to ensure everybody has a good time please observe Waverley Park Holiday Centre’s rules, which are available online at www.waverleypark.co.uk/park-rules (**5MPH** site speed limit)and please be courteous to fellow guests.
+We hope you all have a fantastic weekend, but to ensure everybody has a good time please observe Waverley Park Holiday Centre’s rules, which are available online at [www.waverleypark.co.uk/park-rules](https://www.waverleypark.co.uk/park-rules) (**5MPH** site speed limit)and please be courteous to fellow guests.
 Thank you to everyone who has helped us make this event happen and especially to you for attending.

 Zip Zooming
 Jo and Roxy

-### Additional Information:
+### Additional Information

 - Jane Rowley is kindly giving up her own time this weekend to do TSSC Valuations, so please bear this in mind when arranging an appointment with her, many thanks